Canyon decision

 The best canyon output is not just waterfall photos

-A stronger Photo Story Studio result shows Banff base, Bow Valley Parkway or Route 9 access, canyon entrance, Lower Falls or Upper Falls, a human scale moment, and the return plan.
-That makes the video feel like the visitor's day instead of a generic waterfall reel.
+A stronger Photo Story Studio result shows the visitor's whole day: Banff base, Bow Valley Parkway or Route 9 access, trailhead reset, canyon boardwalk, Lower Falls or Upper Falls, a human scale moment, and the return to food, warmth, or downtown.
+That makes the video feel like a small travel film instead of a generic waterfall reel.

-Road curve, bus stop, trailhead sign, or day-use area reset.
+Road curve, bus stop, day-use area sign, map screenshot, or boots hitting the trail.

-Warm drink, dinner, hot springs, or changed plan back in Banff.
+Warm drink, dinner, hot springs, downtown, hotel reset, or the changed plan after weather or crowds.

 Open Photo Story Studio Open Bow Valley Parkway logic